Hunnewell Project: Swing Space

 (January or September 2026 New School Opening):

-3. Maintaining seven attendance zones until the completion of the Hunnewell School, using the new Hardy or new Upham to house that attendance zone’s current, school population, while maintaining the old Hardy and Upham, continuing to house the current population at one and the Hunnewell students at the other.
+Swing Space Option 3: Maintaining seven attendance zones until the completion of the Hunnewell School, using the new Hardy or new Upham to house that attendance zone’s current school population, while maintaining the old Hardy and Upham, continuing to house the current population at one and the Hunnewell students at the other.
 This would require operating two independent schools on one site (either Hardy or Upham) during the construction of the Hunnewell school and would delay demolition of the old school on that site until the completion of the Hunnewell project.

 What is “Internal Swing Space”?

 When an alternate space is needed for a construction project, students are relocated to a temporary location.
-After an extensive search, the SBC concluded that no traditional swing space option exists.
+After an extensive search, the SBC concluded that no traditional swing space option exists for the Hunnewell Project.

 A plan has been developed to use existing classrooms in the district’s other elementary schools that could beavailable due to projected declining enrollments.